 The Authority will review and update the ACOP, to comply with changes in regulations, Authority operations, or when needed to ensure staff consistency in operation.
 On an ongoing basis, the Authority may make minor, non-substantive modifications to the ACOP in order to clarify existing policies and procedures and/or to correct editing errors.
-During times of a federal, state and/or local emergency, the Executive Director or designee shall have discretion to modify non-statutory policies and procedures to expedite operations and actions that benefit and safeguard tenants and staff.
 The original policy and any changes will be approved by Authority's Board of Commissioners.
 Pertinent sections of the ACOP will be included in the Agency Plan, and a copy provided to HUD.